PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 A list of zones the Application Gateway should be available in.

+**Note!** \
-NOTICE: this is also enforced on the Public IP.
+This is also enforced on the Public IP.
 The Public IP object brings in some limitations as it can only be non-zonal, pinned to a single zone or zone-redundant (so available in all zones in a region).
 Therefore make sure that if you specify more than one zone you specify all available in a region.
 You can use a subset, but the Public IP will be created in all zones anyway.
 This fact will cause terraform to recreate the IP resource during